3D printing technology helps save time and money for industrial-grade purifying equipment.

 1. Outsourcing.
 The involvement of a third party significantly impacted their production causing delays and increasing production costs.

 2. Variation.
-The lack of specialized equipment yielded production of custom parts to be created by hand.
+The lack of specialized equipment yielded the production of custom parts to be created by hand.
 Product variations had to be accounted for with each version.

 3. Rejection.
 Designs were frequently rejected by manufacturing shops due to their lack of tools and the inability to create such a small production item.